Trademark Classes Cheat Sheet Australia: 45 Classes

 - IP Australia's TM Headstart service can flag classification issues early, but it is not a substitute for strategic advice on class selection.

-- This cheat sheet provides a plain-English summary of all 45 classes with real-world Australian product and service examples to help you self-assess before engaging a trademarks professional.
+- This cheat sheet gives you a plain-English summary of all 45 classes with real-world Australian examples to help you self-assess before speaking with a trade marks attorney.

 Not sure which classes you need?
 Get in touch with our team for a quick, obligation-free conversation about your filing strategy.